bazelbuild/bazelisk/README.md

 You can set `BAZELISK_CLEAN` to run `clean --expunge` between builds when migrating if you suspect this affects your results.

+You can set `BAZELISK_PRINT_BAZEL_PATH_AND_EXIT` to any non-empty value to cause bazelisk to print the absolute path to the bazel binary it would run, then exit zero.

 If `tools/bazel` exists in your workspace root and is executable, Bazelisk will run this file, instead of the Bazel version it downloaded.
 It will set the environment variable `BAZEL_REAL` to the path of the downloaded Bazel binary.
 This can be useful, if you have a wrapper script that e.g. ensures that environment variables are set to known good values.